Colourful Africa

 60cm x 150cm

-Elephants going places don't stop for little ones to play in the water.
-I'm very fond of this painting.
+Elephants going places don't stop for little ones to play in the water. - Private collection Portugal

 An elephant in the dust